Issue of Equity and Total Voting Rights

-The first allotment for the tax year 5 April 2017, of New Ordinary shares of nominal value 1 penny per share in Kings Arms Yard VCT PLC (the 'Company') under the Albion VCTs Prospectus Top Up Offers 2016/2017 (the 'Offers'), (which was launched on 29 November 2016) took place on 31 January 2017.
+The first allotment for the tax year 5 April 2017, of New Ordinary shares of nominal value 10 pence per share in Crown Place VCT PLC (the 'Company') under the Albion VCTs Prospectus Top Up Offers 2016/2017 (the 'Offers'), (which was launched on 29 November 2016) took place on 31 January 2017.

 Pursuant to the Prospectus, the Company offered a 1% discount on issue costs to existing shareholders and 0.5% discount on issue costs to new subscribers.
 This early bird discount was available to investors whom subscribed for New Shares for the first £7.5m across the six VCTs participating in the Offers.
 The cost of these discounts is being borne by the Manager, Albion Ventures LLP.